 Housing laws vary between England and Scotland.
 Get advice relating to Scotland

-If your landlord refuses to carry out repairs, or has started but not finished them, you may be able to take them to court.
+If your landlord refuses to carry out repairs, it may be possible to take legal action to get repairs done or get compensation for disrepair.

 - copies of letters showing that you've reported the problem to your landlord

-- photographs - eg of disrepair or damaged property
+- photographs showing examples of the disrepair or damaged property

 - medical reports, explaining how your health has been affected

 There is a special procedure which must be followed in all disrepair cases.
-You must serve a legal notice on your landlord.
-The notice must:
+This is called the housing disrepair pre-action protocol.
+You must serve this legal notice on your landlord, and the notice must:

 - explain what the disrepair problem is

 - set out details of when you previously notified the landlord